am2022/eyn/README.md

 # eyn is an encryption software
-## for help got to the eyn/README.md
+## for help, go to the eyn/README.md